-Use the free VoIP speed test and Bandwidth test analysis tool below to check your Internet speed and to see whether VoIP would be a good option for you.
-This tool analyses your broadband internet connection for the key components required for allowing good quality VoIP phone calls.
+Use our free VoIP speed test and jitter test analysis tool below to check your Internet quality and to see whether VoIP would be a good option for you.
+This tool analyses your Internet quality against the key components required for allowing good quality VoIP phone calls.
 The voice quality of a phone call using VoIP depends on four main connection properties known as Bandwidth, Delay, Packet loss and Jitter (for those who want to know more about these technical terms see descriptions below).
 These four properties are analyzed and summarized at the end of the test.

-This test should take less than one minute to complete and you will then be presented with a short summary of download and upload speeds, jitter, packet loss and MOS score.
-Hit the button below to start the VoIP test.
+This test will take around one minute to complete.
+The results will include measured information for your Internet connection and consist of a jitter test, upload and download speeds, MOS score and a packet loss test.
+Use the "Click to start test" button below to start the VoIP test.
 Ask questions or add a comment about your results here.

 Delay - If your delay is less than 100 milliseconds, your voice calls should consistently be of high quality.
 Even delays up to 400 milliseconds (as per ITU) can result in decent call quality.

 Packet Loss - Any packet loss up to 5% will likely not be noticed by you when you are making calls.
 As these are digital packets it is often possible to have a packet loss of 0%.

 Jitter - This is measured in milliseconds and is created by some instability in your connection.
 It is a fluctuation in the signal such that it becomes out of sync or displaced from where it should be in the transmission.
 It is effectively a continuous variation in the delay of packet delivery.
 VoIP jitter can be tolerated up to 20ms to 30 ms.